-Not Thanksgiving yet?
+Not the holidays yet?
 Who says you have to wait all year for your favorite comfort foods, anyway?
 Keep this recipe handy for a simple side dish for any meal when you have leftover quinoa on hand.

 - 1 cup quinoa